 - Use creativity to find low-cost, small improvements.

 How Kaizen works

-Kaizen is based on the belief that everything can be improved and nothing is status quo.
+Kaizen is based on the belief that everything can be improved, and nothing is the status quo.
 It also rests on a Respect for People principle.
-Kaizen involves identifying issues and opportunities, creating solutions and rolling them out -- and then cycling through the process again for other issues or problems that were inadequately addressed.
-These following seven steps create a cycle for continuous improvement and give a systematic method for executing this process.
+Kaizen involves identifying issues and opportunities, creating solutions and rolling them out -- and then cycling through the process again for inadequately addressed issues or problems.
+A cycle made up of seven steps can be implemented for continuous improvement and give a systematic method for executing this process.

 - Get employees involved.
 Seek the involvement of employees, including gathering their help in identifying issues and problems.
 Doing so creates buy-in for change.
 Often, this is organized as specific groups of individuals charged with gathering and relaying information from a wider group of employees.

 - Find problems.
 Using widespread feedback from all employees, gather a list of problems and potential opportunities.
-Create a shortlist if there are many issues.
+Create a list if there are many issues.